Gustave Rolin-Jaequemyns: Situation in Siam

 Siam was being pressured by the colonial powers to open up and modernize the country for trade.
 In 1855 Chulalongkorn's father King Mongkut (Rama IV) agreed to a one-sided treaty with Britain.
 The Bowring Treaty (1) limited duties on imported goods to 3%; (2) eliminated all restrictions on British traders buying and selling goods; and (3) provided extraterritorial rights to subjects of the foreign powers such that if they broke any Thai law they would be tried in courts of their own country's legation.
 The first condition severely limited the government's ability to undertake major development projects.
 (By contrast the French colonial government in Saigon charged 10% duties.)
 The second condition eliminated the monopolies by which the Royal household and noble families financed themselves.
 The third condition enormously complicated administration of the country as many people claimed ties to colonies elsewhere as a means to escape justice or avoid corvee labour obligations.
 Having granted these privileges to one country, King Mongkut then signed similar treaties with all its other trading partners.
 Thus he preserved the peace among them and limited the influence of any one foreign power within his kingdom.

 These arrangements satisfied most of the imperial nations' immediate requirements.
 The French, however, were particularly aggressive.
 Having already taken possession of French Indochina (present-day Vietnam) and much of Cambodia and Laos, they seemed to try to transform Siam into a protectorate.
 Rolin-Jaequemyns wrote that he was "convinced that this is a systematic campaign undertaken by colonial authorities of Annam and Cambodia destined to veil the little success as well as to justify the enormous costs of their interior administration."
 On 13 July 1893, three French gunships forced their way up the Chao Phraya River to Bangkok.
 Siamese fired on them from their land battery to which the French responded with devastating effect.
-The so-called Paknam Incident was part of the Franco-Siamese War of 1893, after which the Siamese agreed to cede Laos to France.
+The so-called Paknam Incident was part of the Franco-Siamese conflict of 1893, after which the Siamese agreed to cede Laos to France.
 Rolin-Jaequemyns played a major role in the negotiations by using his contacts in the top echelons of European society to negotiate directly with the French President and British Prime Minister, thus subverting the self-interested colonial officials.
 These negotiations dragged on for 15 years.
-In 1906, Siam ceded Siam Nakhon Province in Cambodian territory to French Indochina; and in the Anglo-Siamese Treaty of 1909, relinquished claims to Kedah, Kelantan, Perlis, and Terengganu in Upper Malaya.
+In 1906, Siam ceded Battambang and Siem Reap in Cambodian territory to French Indochina; and in the Anglo-Siamese Treaty of 1909, relinquished claims to Kedah, Kelantan, Perlis, and Terengganu in Upper Malaya.
 Siam lost large sections of her territory, but retained her independence.